TritonDataCenter/rfd/rfd/0058/README.md

 associated with the agent's CN, and to make sure that each NIC's `belongs_to_uuid` points to a VM that is present on the CN.
 If not, we reap the NIC.
 This query only needs to be executed once when net-agent starts up.
-After the initial reap, net-agent will properly react to VM-events, and destroy NICs on the fly.
+After the initial reap, net-agent will discard the list it obtained from NAPI, and will properly react to VM-events (all obtained from a child `zoneevent` process's stdout), and destroy NICs on the fly.
+The only exception to this on-the-fly destruction, is if a VM-event gets dropped (`zoneevent` can drop events under high system load).
+If this happens, net-agent will run `vmadm lookup` (at some long, pre-determined interval) on its set of VMs and will compare all the metadate of the VMs on the CN to the metadata it keeps in memory.
+If there is a difference it will react to that difference.
+In other words, net-agent _will_ react to all VM-related changes, within some amount of time.
+This is situation is logically equivalent to having a single VM-event source that _never_ drops events but delivers them in batches every `T` units of time in random order.
+This in no way hinders net-agent's ability to maintain eventual consistency of the NIC objects in Moray.

+But back to the reaping procedure.
 Net-agent will have a random delay in the range of 2 to 10 minutes, before initiating the query and subsequent reap.
 This is so that the agents don't try to query NAPI at the same exact time, as that could overwhelm NAPI.

 Furthermore, some changes need to be made to NAPI.
 Currently, NAPI's `/nics` endpoint does not support filtering NICs by `cn_uuid`.
-While net-agent _could_ filter through this list of NICs on its own, this approach would be untenable from a bandwidth utilization point of view.
+While net-agent _could_ filter through this list of NICs on its own, this approach is very wasteful of the available bandwidth that could be utilized for other purposes.
 In large data centers with many CNs, NAPI would be sending a list of all the NICs in the DC to each and every CN.

 While this filtering support needs to be in the `/nics` endpoint, we will also need to create a new `/search/nics` endpoint which is an alias to `/nics`.
 The